• Where We Work

 • Lauren’s next chapter

 Noura Dereki had always been interested in starting her own business.
 But like many in Lebanon, the country’s economic crises forced her into it.
-When her husband lost his job the family couldn’t afford to keep her daughter in school, let alone support herself.
+When her husband lost his job, the family couldn’t afford to keep her daughter in school, let alone support herself.
 The crisis presented her an opportunity to start a business selling jarred produce that are staples in many homes.
-Lutheran World Relief will connect her to mentors and training that can help her realize her dream of opening a store.
+Lutheran World Relief connected her to mentors and training that helped her realize her dream of opening a store.
 “I have extra energy now because I want to support my kids,” she said.

 Cooking is one way Lauren Faress copes with her husband’s recent death.
 But when friends encouraged her to start making meals to sell, she discovered renewed purpose.
 “I wanted to work.
 I needed to work, I like working,” she said.
 So she’s transformed her kitchen into a foodie paradise.
-We’re leaning on her talent, and her son’s social media marketing skills, to provide tools and training that will help her business grow past her kitchen table.
+Lutheran World Relief empowered Lauren to harness her talents and her son's social media marketing expertise, providing her with the tools and training needed to grow her business beyond the confines of her kitchen table.

 Project Highlights